Happy Birthday to US! We are throwing ourselves the party of the century!

 LWVMA is thrilled to honor this important milestone by celebrating virtually with all of you on December 13th at 1:00pm.

-Our emcee and moderator will be Smaiyra Million, Director of the Butler Institute for Free Enterprise through Entrepreneurship and Director of the Diana International Research Institute at Babson College.
+Our engaging emcee and moderator will be Smaiyra Million, Director of the Butler Institute for Free Enterprise through Entrepreneurship and Director of the Diana International Research Institute at Babson College.

 But wait…there’s more!
-We have a few surprises in store!
+We have surprises in store!
 We’ve created an unparalleled event full of special moments that will make you want to raise a glass to celebrate our past and look forward to our future.

 Click here to register now!